hercules-ci/gitlab-haskell/README.md

 # A Haskell library for the GitLab web API

-This library interacts with a GitLab server's API.
+This library lifts the GitLab REST API into Haskell.
 It supports queries about and updates to:

 * Branches
 * Commits